Parmesan Mushroom Risotto

 Now, this is a steakhouse so it’s a bit on the pricey side, but it’s totally worth it…

-Just make sure you bring an appetite when you go though because you get big amounts of rich and delicious food.
+Just make sure you bring an appetite when you go, the portions are large and extremely rich.
 (FYI – right off the bat when you sit down they bring you warm pretzel bread with maple butter.
 De-lish!)

 And they have drinks that light up!
 I mean… come on!

-I had the best filet mignon I’ve ever had in my life there that was placed on a bed of parmesan mushroom risotto with a truffle cream sauce that was to die for…
+So I ordered there Filet Mignon and let me tell you – absolutely the best steak I’ve ever had in my life!
+It was perfectly cooked and seasoned laid upon a bed of parmesan mushroom risotto with a truffle cream sauce that was to die for.

-So back to the dinner… We needed a side for our steak, right?
+So back to our Christmas Eve dinner… We needed a side for our steak, right?

-Well, we thought it would be fun to try and recreate that mouthwatering bed of mushroom risotto from Le Cellier.
+Well, we thought it would be fun to try and recreate that mouthwatering mushroom risotto from Le Cellier.

 This recipe is so flavorful and was such a treat… You will not be disappointed 🙂